-To help support our community during this pandemic, our team has curated a list of resources across a variety of topics. and are committed to refreshing this list for the foreseeable future.
+To help support our community during this pandemic, our team has curated a list of resources across a variety of topics.
 We encourage you to utilize these resources as you look to make your own business plans and stay informed.

 Support and Save Your Local Cheesemakers and Shops